2h3ph3rd/2h3ph3rd.github.io/docs/security/05-web/xss.md

 Do you know someone called `<script>alert('Hi!')</script>`?

 When there is no way to test your payload, this type of vulnerability becomes a blind XSS.

-This could happen for example with the restricted account.
+For example, you could be able to exploit a XSS by writing something to the admin without seeing the result of it.

 ### DOM-based